Introduction / History

 What are Their Beliefs?

 The Muong practice their traditional ethnic religion, worshiping ancestral spirits and other supernatural deities.
 They are primarily animists, which means that they believe that non-living objects have spirits.
 They also deify local heroes who have died.
-However, with the introduction of modern medicine, belief in many of the traditional superstitions have declined.
+However, with the introduction of modern medicine, adherence to many folk beliefs has declined.

 What are Their Needs?